-For the purposes of this guidance, an affiliated volunteer is an individual who comes forward following an incident or disaster to assist with response activities during the response or recovery phase without pay or other consideration and has a pre-existing formal or informal arrangement with either a governmental agency or non-governmental organization (NGO) who has been trained for a specific role or function in incident response or disaster relief during the preparedness phase.
+Affiliated volunteer is an individual who comes forward following an incident or disaster to assist with response activities during the response or recovery phase without pay or other consideration and has a pre-existing formal or informal arrangement with either a governmental agency or non-governmental organization (NGO) who has been trained for a specific role or function in incident response or disaster relief during the preparedness phase.
 Affiliated volunteers may also have benefited from pre-deployment rosters, credentialing, and health screening.
 An affiliated volunteer's organization may have established ties to the local response structure (e.g., Volunteer Organizations Active in Disasters (VOADs).
 Examples of affiliated volunteer groups include Oiled Wildlife Care Network (OWCN) through the University of California, Davis and the California Department of Fish and Wildlife's Natural Resource Volunteers.